 - 1 lime, sliced into wedges

-- Optional: sliced red chili pepper, spicy kimchi
+- Optional toppings: soft boiled eggs, sliced red chili pepper, spicy kimchi

-- Heat a large skillet over high heat.
-Add 1 tbsp oil to the pan.
-Add pork and cook 2-3 minutes per side to slightly brown.
-Transfer pork to (6 quart) slow cooker.
-Decrease heat to medium and add onion, cut side down.
+- Heat oil in a large skillet over high.
+Cook pork 3 minutes per side, until slightly brown.
+Transfer to a slow cooker coated with cooking spray.
+Lower heat to medium and add onion, cut side down.
 Cook ~5 minutes, until charred.
 Transfer to slow cooker.

-- Add chicken stock, water, soy sauce and Hoisin to slow cooker.
+- Add broth, water, soy sauce and Hoisin to slow cooker.
 Cover and cook on LOW for 7 hours.

 - Remove pork from slow cooker and place on a cutting board.
 Let rest for 5 minutes before using 2 forks to shred.
 Discard excess fat.